softius/phlow/README.md

 ![Code Climate][ico-coverage]

 Phlow is a workflow modeller and engine for PHP.
-Heavily inspired by [BPMN 2.0][link-bpmn2], Phlow attempts to provide a library to design and implement business processes in PHP projects.
+Heavily inspired by [BPMN 2.0][link-bpmn2] and [Apache Camel][link-apache-camel], Phlow attempts to provide a library to design and implement business processes in PHP projects.
 It utilises the notion of workflow to model a process of any kind, through which a piece of work passes from initiation to completion.

 Phlow process models can be created using PHP.
 No third party tools are required to model and/or execute your process.